Why Own a Geiger Counter?

 - Check for environmental levels of radioactivity near a nuclear power facility

-- Test the soil and environment for dangerous levels of radioactivity, if are in close proximity to uranium mines
+- Test the soil and environment for dangerous levels of radioactivity, if located in close proximity to uranium mines

 - Monitor personal levels of radiation due to radiation therapy, brachytherapy or other medical procedures that rely on radioactive substances